20 years after The Matrix opened, how many humans choose to live in the Matrix, after all?

 People were in favour of the red pill, and the idea of living in the matrix was unsettling.
 This is where some of the power of the movie comes from.
 A lot of its tension depends on us being the way we were back then.
 Or at least being able to remember how things were back then.

 Because people born after The Matrix came out grew up in a world where Facebook and Twitter and Instagram and YouTube already existed.
 They have digital lives in addition to their ‘real’ lives.
 Some of them even prefer their digital lives and even shun their ‘real’ ones.
 They already live in the Matrix.
 They choose the blue pill every day… and just like one of the villains of the movie, they want to forget that the real world even exists.
-From this angle, The Matrix be more of a preachy relic, rather than a cautionary tale.
+From this angle, The Matrix may seem to be more of a preachy relic, than a cautionary tale.

 What would people think of Orwell’s 1984, if they were part of a world where everyone already loved Big Brother?

-The difference, of course, between our current state, and the world the Matrix warns of, is that (as far as we know) people are still given the choice.
+The difference, of course, between our current state and the world the Matrix warns of, is that (as far as we know) people are still given the choice.
 We don’t have to live in the online world, and the knowledge of the difference between the two worlds is not hidden from us.
 The most depressing outcome would be if we present a clear choice, educate everyone about the costs and benefits of each lifestyle, and everyone chooses to leave the world behind and step into the prison, and give themselves up to the Matrix anyway.
-In that case, the movie will seem even more ridiculous to the future generations: “Why did the machines go to so much trouble to fool the humans?
-If they would have just told us the truth, we would have just hopped in the pods!
+In that case, the movie will seem even more ridiculous to future generations: “Why did the machines go to so much trouble to fool the humans?
+If they would have just told us the truth, we would have just hopped right in those pods!
 Neo, Morpheus, and Trinity?
 What troublesome assholes!
 Viruses in the system!
 Thank goodness we don’t have any of those!”

 When you turn on the screen, do you see a window, or the world?